 Months passed, and soon it was near the end of winter.
 First Girl, who had been growing bigger and bigger despite the scarcity of food, gave birth to two babies.
 One night, as she sat feeling the breeze change from freezing to merely cool, she was startled by the feel of a hand on her shoulder.

 "Who's there?” she gasped, starting up.
 She hugged her babies to her breast, terrified for them.

 "Is that you, my love?” came a voice she recognized at once as her husband's.

 "Brightest Star?
 Is that you, my love?” she whispered.
 “I thought you had given up on me.”

 "I am your husband,” he said softly.
 “But I am no longer called Brightest Star.
 My mother told me about the stars she sent to you at the shining palace - but she has beheld your love even in suffering, and she wishes to make amends.”
 With these words, he pressed something to First Girl’s eyes.
 Something mostly liquid... ointment.
 In moments, she could see again.
 The first thing she beheld was her husband, for he did not shine as brightly as before.

-"Will you love me now?” he sobbed miserably.
+"Will you love me now?” he sobbed miserably, drawing a spiky cloak about his shoulders.
 “Now I am called Dim Star.
 I gave away much of my light so that I could come to this place to look for you.”